maniac0r/roon-extension-api-proxy/README.md

    * On Mac OS, you can use [homebrew](http://brew.sh) to install Node.js.
    * On Linux, you can use your distribution's package manager, but make sure it installs a recent Node.js.
 Otherwise just install from the above link.

    a) You may also use Docker to host the extension, for that case I've included a simple script which you can run to install/update the docker container with the nodeJS module running.
+Simply run install_docker.sh on your Docker host in that case.

 2. Download/install the extension